kuzzleio/sdk-javascript/doc/6/controllers/security/delete-user/index.md

 # deleteUser

-Deletes a user and all their associate credentials.
+Deletes a user and all their associated credentials.

 <br />